phckopper/GroundStation/README.md

 This project is the ground station software in development to be used with my autonomous drones.
 It's built using Electron and is meant to comunicate with a drone over a RF link through a virtual serial port.
 This is a refactor of a set of scripts used during the 2017 [MOSTRATEC](http://mostratec.com.br/en).

-**Keep in mind this is an experimental software and this repo is meant mostly as a logbook**
+:warning: **Keep in mind this is an experimental software and this repo is meant mostly as a logbook** :warning:

 ## Usage